 📒Note: As of 4/10/2019, the Circle Go subscription is no longer available for sale.
 For more information, please review our Notice Regarding Circle Go Availability.

-We created Circle Go to complement the home Wi-Fi Circle experience.
+We created the Legacy Circle Go system to complement the home Wi-Fi Circle experience.
 Like the Circle Home solution, Circle Go integrates several common technologies in an innovative way to serve families.
 This page describes the main components that together form the Circle Go product.

 Because Circle Media believes that parents should have many options to support their families, we’ve built a product that tracks and controls online activity, both on Wi-Fi and cell networks.
 At Circle, we use our products in our own homes and on our own mobile devices.
 We hope we can earn your trust through our technical explanation of how we handle your data securely.

 Circle Go for iOS extends the reach of Circle to mobile devices when they are not using your home Wi-Fi.
 It does so by routing your mobile device’s Internet connection through Circle servers in the cloud.
 These servers then track and filter exactly as the Circle device does on your home Wi-Fi.